Skip to content

 Overall Architecture

-The paper is purely theoretical with no new algorithms.
-The core pipeline: (1) Derive the change in log-probability after one ZO-SGD update, explicitly expressing the difference between FO and ZO as "FO eNTK − projected eNTK" multiplied by two model-dependent matrices; (2) Apply the JL lemma to the projected kernel difference; (3) Compare Gaussian/Rademacher perturbations from both optimization (variance + convergence rate) and eNTK (projection error) perspectives; (4) Discuss reasonable scales for \(P\); (5) Validate with experiments on LeNet/MNIST, OPT-125M / 1.3B, Mistral-7B, etc.
+The paper is a pure theoretical analysis without a new algorithm.
+The core pipeline includes: (1) Deriving the change in log-probability after a one-step ZO-SGD update, explicitly expressing the difference between FO and ZO as "FO eNTK minus projected eNTK" multiplied by two model-dependent matrices; (2) Applying the JL Lemma to the projection kernel difference; (3) Comparing Gaussian and Rademacher perturbations from both optimization (variance + convergence) and eNTK (projection error) perspectives; (4) Discussing the appropriate magnitude of \(P\); (5) Verifying with experiments on LeNet/MNIST, OPT-125M / 1.3B, and Mistral-7B.

 Key Designs